+Deep Web.
 Mike Bergman, founder of BrightPlanet and credited with coining the phrase, said that searching on the Internet today can be compared to dragging a net across the surface of the ocean: a great deal may be caught in the net, but there is a wealth of information that is deep and therefore missed.
 Most of the Web's information is buried far down on dynamically generated sites, and standard search engines do not find it.

 Note that "free" or "subscription" can refer both to the availability of the database or of the journal articles included.
 This has been indicated as precisely as possible in the lists below.
 See also References Jump up ^ "List of EBSCO databases".
 99 Resources to Research & Mine the Invisible Web.
 College researchers often need more than Google and Wikipedia to get the job done.

 How can you find it online?
 What makes the Invisible Web search engines and Invisible Web databases so special?
 Find out the answers to these questions and learn more about this section of the Web that's so much larger than what you can uncover with an ordinary Web search.
 IncyWincy: The Invisible Web Search Engine.
 Search Socially.
 For scientific information.
 DeepDyve - Research.
 Rent.
 Read.
 Hakia.
 Welcome to INFOMINE: Scholarly Internet Resource Collections.
 Discover over 70,000+ databases and specially search engines.
 100 Useful Tips and Tools to Research the Deep Web.

-By Alisa Miller Experts say that typical search engines like Yahoo! and Google only pick up about 1% of the information available on the Internet.
+By Alisa Miller Experts say that typical search engines like Yahoo!